UWB-Biocomputing/Graphitti/docs/RebuildNotes/NeuronsNotes.md

         spikeCount[i] = 0;
         spikeCountOffset[i] = 0;
     }
-    // seems to be duplicate of what is in allneurons::setup sim_info->pSummationMap = summation_map;
+    // seems to be duplicate of what is in allvertices::setup sim_info->pSummationMap = summation_map;
 }